-- Overdraft with U.S. correspondent a) - b) Repurchase agreement (backed by U.S Gov't securities) with non-U.S. bank - Overnight loan from the World Bank C) None of the above d)
+- a) Overdraft with U.S. correspondent

+- b) Repurchase agreement (backed by U.S Gov't securities) with non-U.S. bank

+- c) Overnight loan from the World Bank

+- d) None of the above

 A borrowing from which of the following institutions is not included in Worksheet Item 1?